 1908 Hans Wilsdorf registers the Rolex trademark located at La Chaux-de Fonds, later moving to Bienne.

-1935 Sir Malcom Campbell breaks the world automobile speed record (300 MPH) wearing a Rolex wristwatch
+1935 Sir Malcolm Campbell breaks the world automobile speed record (300 MPH) wearing a Rolex wristwatch.

-1939 Rolex introduces the fist chronograph with 30-minute and 12 hours totalizers.
+1939 Rolex introduces the first chronograph with 30-minute and 12-hour totalisers.

-1945 Rolex introduces the DateJust, the first automatic and water wristwatch chronometer.
+1945 Rolex introduces the DateJust, the first automatic and waterproof wristwatch chronometer.

-1947 Rolex introduces the waterproof chronograph with 12-hour totalizer and triple date.
+1947 Rolex introduces the waterproof chronograph with 12-hour totaliser and triple date.

 1947 Chuck Yeager breaks the “Sound Barrier” in a Bell X-1 wearing a Rolex Oyster, the same one he had worn throughout his deployment in WWII.